navcoin/navcoin-org/content/project-activity/completed/hd-wallets.en.md

 externalUrl: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki
 ---

-After rebasing the NavCoin protocol in 2016, BIP32 was implemented in NavCoin Core.
+After rebasing the Navcoin protocol in 2016, BIP32 was implemented in Navcoin Core.
 Addresses are now generated deterministically from a master private key, removing the requirement to frequently back up your wallet.